 - Includes guideway and track costs for all transit modes (light rail, BRT, etc.) - The unit of measure is route miles of guideway, regardless of width. - Includes costs for rough grading, excavation, and concrete base (supporting structures, such as bridges and tunnels), where applicable.

-- " Elevated and Underground guideways require much more schedule time, labor, construction equipment and materials (like steel and concrete), than At-Grade guideways. - " Any shared guideway with Freight Rail, DOT/Highways or other transit system operations.
+" Elevated and Underground guideways require much more schedule time, labor, construction equipment and materials (like steel and concrete), than At-Grade guideways.